facundobringas/react-simple-collapsible/README.md

 ## About

-This project was written and is maintained by Facundo Larrosa Bringas](https://github.com/facundobringas).
+This project was written and is maintained by [Facundo Larrosa Bringas](https://github.com/facundobringas).